se468/kakaopay-laravel-example/README.md

 ## Installation
 1. Clone this repo
 2. Copy `.env.example` and set up `.env`
+3. Install composer dependencies: `composer install`
-3. `php artisan key:generate`
+4. `php artisan key:generate`
-4. `php artisan make:auth`
+5. `php artisan make:auth`
-5. Go to the local link and try it
+6. Go to the local link and try it

 > If you encounter bugs or missing step in the documentation, please report it to the Issues.